Week

 Made Easy as 1 - 2 - 3

-If you turn the TV on at all, you have heard more about packet cooking recently
+If you turn the TV on at all, you have heard

-bags".
-The large bags are great for family-size dishes serving 5 - 6, but
+are great for family-size dishes serving 5 -

-heavy-duty aluminum foil folded into packets still works best for smaller servings.
+packets still works best for smaller servings.

-Foil cooking is built for high heat and speed which naturally makes it a quick
+Foil cooking is built for high heat and speed

-and easy way to cook with very little clean up.
+to cook with very little clean up.

 Actually

-packet cooking originated in France, called cooking en papillote and parchment
+packet cooking originated in France, called

-paper was the original wrap material.
-Many recipes can be wrapped in either parchment
+the original wrap material.
+Many recipes can

-or foil, but if the food has more liquid, your best choice would be foil because
+if the food has more liquid, your best choice

-it is sturdier.
-Food en papillote makes a prettier presentation than foil.
-Parchment
+papillote makes a prettier presentation than

-packets, slightly browned from the oven heat, can be opened at the table, emitting
+the oven heat, can be opened at the table, emitting

 enticing aromas amid the steam.

-Do not confuse parchment paper with
+Do not confuse parchment paper with wax paper.

-wax paper.
-Wax paper is a translucent paper coated on both sides with wax and
+Wax paper is a translucent paper coated on both

-is waterproof but not grease-proof like parchment paper.
+like parchment paper.
 When grease from food

-gets on wax paper, it smokes and can catch on fire.
-Parchment paper resists both
+gets on wax paper, it smokes and can catch on

-moisture and grease, making it the perfect wrapper for baking.
-Reynolds also makes
+and grease, making it the perfect wrapper for

-on how to fold the parchment.
-Click
+visual instructions on how to fold the parchment.

 here.